SulemanShahani/Image-Classification-of-Rock-Paper-Scissors-Dataset/Desktop/image_classification_project/README.md

 The pre-trained image classification model used in this project is based on TensorFlow's official tutorials.
 Inspiration for this project came from [https://github.com/KeithGalli].

-Feel free to use this corrected version in your README.md file!